tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

 In this lab, you will:

-  *  Configure a fleet to enable LCM operations.
+  *  Configure a fleet to enable advanced features.
-  *  Configure an OCI Managed Instance to enable LCM operations.
+  *  Configure an OCI Managed Instance to enable advanced features.
-  *  Configure a non-OCI Managed Instance to enable LCM operations.
+  *  Configure a non-OCI Managed Instance to enable advanced features.

 ### Prerequisites